- What Is Generative AI, Really?

 You’ve likely interacted with generative AI already:

-The shift is profound: AI is moving from reactive tools to creative collaborators.
+The shift is profound: AI is moving from reactive tools to context-aware collaborators capable of supporting real-world goals.

 Types of Generative AI